Fjord: Scandinavian usage

 The use of the word fjord in Norwegian, Danish and Swedish is more general than in English and in international scientific terminology.
 In Scandinavia, fjord is used for a narrow inlet of the sea in Norway, Denmark and western Sweden, but this is not its only application.
+On the west coast of Sweden, fjord is sometimes also used in reference to large areas of open water between the coast and an archipelago (skärgård), in much the same way as the word fjärd (fjard) is often used.
 In Norway and Iceland, the usage is closest to the Old Norse, with fjord used for both a firth and for a long, narrow inlet.
 In eastern Norway, the term is also applied to long narrow freshwater lakes (Randsfjorden and Tyrifjorden) and sometimes even to rivers (for instance in Flå Municipality in Hallingdal, the Hallingdal river is referred to as fjorden).
-In southeast Sweden, the name fjard fjärd is a subdivision of the term 'fjord' used for bays, bights and narrow inlets on the Swedish Baltic Sea coast, and in most Swedish lakes.
-This latter term is also used for bodies of water off the coast of Finland where Finland Swedish is spoken.
 In Danish, the word may even apply to shallow lagoons.
 In modern Icelandic, fjörður is still used with the broader meaning of firth or inlet.
 In Faroese fjørður is used both about inlets and about broader sounds, whereas a narrower sound is called sund.
-In the Finnish language, a word vuono is used although there is only one fjord in Finland.
+In Finnish, a word vuono is used although there is only one fjord in Finland.

-In old Norse genitive was fjarðar whereas dative was firði.
+In old Norse the genitive was fjarðar whereas dative was firði.
 The dative form has become common place names like Førde (for instance Førde), Fyrde or Førre (for instance Førre).